Exploring the Attitude of Gratitude

 Ram Das has also reminded us many times that when cultivating spiritual life, we must “love, serve and remember.”
 A practice of daily cultivating an attitude of gratitude, not only reminds us of what it means to be spiritual, but also will continue to inspire us.

 Here are some products we may reach out for that will enhance our attitude of gratitude.

 Here we see an exquisite picture of a Buddha making an offering to his Beloved with a stance of gratitude.
 This sepia toned card conveys a very profound feeling of gratitude to anyone fortunate enough to receive this card.

 Any one of these items serve as reminders to always, even in the midst of trauma and upheaval, remember to cultivate an attitude of gratitude which can only assist us in recovering the self that brings peace to our lives.

-If you have a question about “phrases we can’t live without,” or anything else, you can write me at Ask The Spiritual Explorer.
+If you have a question about the “attitude of gratitude,” or anything else, you can write me at Ask The Spiritual Explorer.